open-mmlab/MMGEN-FaceStylor/README.md

 ```

 ### Layer Freeze Setting
+In transfer learning, it's a routine to freeze some layers in models.
+In GAN's literature, freezing the shallow layers of pre-trained generator and discriminator may help training convergence.
-[FreezeD](https://github.com/sangwoomo/FreezeD) can be used for small data fine-tuning.
+[FreezeD](https://github.com/sangwoomo/FreezeD) can be used for small data fine-tuning,
 [FreezeG](https://github.com/bryandlee/FreezeG) can be used for pseudo translation.
 ```python
 model = dict(